Is the Salesforce Audience Studio SDK mandatory?

 We recommend testing before publishing by adding a segment to a device to ensure it is passed to in the DFP ad request.

-Why is Google Play services required for the Salesforce DMP SDK integration on Android?
+Why is Google Play services required for the Salesforce Audience Studio SDK integration on Android?

 For more information, see: